EleutherAI/mp_nerf/report_files/README.md

 FIGURE 2: Same info as in table 2 but more points so that a clear curve can be observed

 FIGURE 3: Cummulative error (RMSD, not 3 axes) as a function of encoding-decoding phases.

-### Implementation details

-Special effort is put in generalizing every possible function for an arbitrary number of cases, so that a unique call to a function can do the required calculations for as many cases as possible, thus achieving a near-perfect usage of the processor native parallel capabilities (CPU-native vector instructions such as SIMD and AVX or GPU massively parallel architecture).

-* Concatenation of the backbone:
-    * The calculations for the rotation matrices to join the backbone fragments are decomposed into a rotation from the $N$ to $$N_{+1}$$ and the rotation from the $$N_{0}$$ to the $${N}$$ minimal structure, thus allowing for the parallelization of the rotation matrices in the base position, leaving a cumulative matrix multiplication as the only sequential part of the algorithm that can not be parallelized.
-    * The translation operation is implemented as a cummulative sum, accelerating its calculation.

 ### Discussion / Design Choices / Future Work / Comments